OCA/manufacture/mrp_workorder_subcontracting/readme/DESCRIPTION.md

-Standard subcontracting flows in Odoo are managed at manufacturing order level.
-This module adds subcontracting management at workorder level, so only selected operations of a manufacturing order can be outsourced.
+Odoo standard subcontracting is mainly managed from the manufacturing order and product routes.
+This module adds subcontracting at work order level, so a company can outsource only specific operations of a manufacturing order while keeping the other operations internal.

+The module is useful when a production process is split into several work orders and only some of them must be sent to an external supplier.
+For each subcontracted work order, the user can manage the related supplier, purchase document and stock transfers without losing the link with the original manufacturing order.

-It extends routing operations, workorders, purchase orders and stock transfers to provide:
+It extends manufacturing operations, work orders, purchase orders and stock moves to provide:

-- subcontracting flags, allowed subcontractors and service products on routing operations, automatically copied to generated work orders;
+- Subcontracting configuration on routing operations, copied to generated work orders;
-- a workorder wizard to create subcontracting documents for the selected remaining quantity;
+- A wizard to create the subcontracting documents for the remaining quantity of one or more work orders;
-- a standard purchase flow that creates RFQs or reuses a draft purchase order, then generates the outgoing and incoming subcontracting transfers;
+- A standard purchase flow based on RFQs and purchase orders;
-- a bidding flow where several subcontractors receive competing RFQs and the confirmed purchase order becomes the winning bid;
+- A bidding flow where several suppliers can quote the same subcontracted work order and one purchase order is confirmed as the winner;
-- urgent subcontracting flows that create direct outgoing transfers without requiring a purchase order first;
+- Urgent flows to send goods to a subcontractor before a purchase order is required;
-- subcontractor-stock flows for cases where the processed goods are already available from the subcontractor side;
+- Flows for goods that are already available at the subcontractor location;
-- traceability between manufacturing orders, work orders, purchase order lines and stock moves;
+- Traceability between manufacturing orders, work orders, purchase order lines and stock moves;
-- automatic work order completion when the expected subcontracting receipt is completed.
+- Automatic work order completion when the expected subcontracting receipt is validated.
+- Track what's in stock for each supplier, including items that have been shipped and those still to be received